Basspistol/basspistol.com/_posts/2020-10-23-streaming-to-the-masses.md

 ## What happened to our dreams?

 It's a fairly simple and common story.
 It wasn't a dream but an illusion\!
 We thought that the music market operated differently from other markets.
 We thought our new tools would be a remedy to a social problem.
 At least i did.
-I was convinced that if Internet could put a [freshly grown global multi-billion dollar industry](https://www.pbs.org/wgbh/pages/frontline/shows/music/inside/cron.html){: target="_blank" rel="noopener noreferrer"} could suddenly be on the brink of fall, Internet had to be bringing a new variable to the table.
+I was convinced that if Internet could suddenly put a [freshly grown global multi-billion dollar industry](https://www.pbs.org/wgbh/pages/frontline/shows/music/inside/cron.html){: target="_blank" rel="noopener noreferrer"} on the brink of fall, Internet had to be bringing a new variable to the table.
 And it's almost true: music is a bit different.
 And while the variable internet brought to that table was indeed new, it wasn't any different.
 Was iteven worse?

 ###### ![](/images/posts/photo-2020-10-22-13-59-23.jpg){: width="749" height="403"}Meme stolen from a meme-thief in [AnarchoMemes](https://t.me/AnarchoMemes/8505){: target="_blank" rel="noopener noreferrer"}